-William Charles Cole Claiborne was governor of Louisiana during the Louisiana Purchase and the slave rebellion of 1811.
+William Charles Cole Claiborne was the first territorial and state governor of Louisiana in its transitional years from the Louisiana Purchase of 1803 to statehood in 1812.

 Tilliam Charles Cole Claiborne was the first territorial and state governor of Louisiana, presiding over the region in its transitional years of Americanization from the Louisiana Purchase of 1803 to statehood in 1812.
 His life reflected the ambitious growth and direction of the United States in the first generation following the ratification of the US Constitution.
 Born in Virginia to a colonel in the American Revolution, Claiborne was well educated and attended William and Mary College.
 Reared with the example of service to the republic, Claiborne took up his first post at age fifteen in the clerk’s office of the US Congress in New York City and later in Philadelphia.
 He returned briefly to Virginia, where he passed his bar examination.

 Seeking opportunities in the West, Claiborne migrated to Tennessee, where he established a successful law practice.
 In 1796 he took part in the convention that ratified Tennessee’s constitution and was appointed to the bench of the new state’s supreme court.
 In 1797 he was elected to fill the Tennessee seat in the US House of Representatives vacated by Andrew Jackson and was elected to a full term a year later.
 Claiborne’s vote was crucial when the House determined the winner of the 1801 presidential election between Thomas Jefferson and Aaron Burr.